Vettabase/awesome-mariadb/list-dba.md

 ## Sharding

-Sharding solutions require evalation depending in your applications requirements.
-Some solutions are internal and shard with the application being unaware, or externally use rules and defititions which your application may need to understand.
+Sharding solutions require evalation depending on your applications requirements.
+Some solutions are internal and shard with the application being unaware, or externally using rules and defititions which your application may need to understand or even create and manage.

 | Project                                                             | MariaDB Support | License / Platform | Notes   |
 |---------------------------------------------------------------------|-----------------|--------------------|---------|